 - If many personal property items sustained damaged during the loss, hire a contents inventory specialist to itemize and appraise your damaged personal property.

 - Don’t allow the insurance company to take an unjustifiable amount of depreciation from your settlement check(s).
 Adjusters use arbitrary methods to determine depreciation.
 Make sure the amount of depreciation taken is fair and based on sound reasoning.

-- If you do not have a functional kitchen or bathroom in your home after a loss event, you are entitled to additional living expenses while repairs are performed.
-If the home is not safe to occupy, you are also entitled to additional living expenses.
+- If you do not have a functional kitchen or bathroom in your home after a loss event, you are entitled to Additional Living Expenses (ALE) while repairs are performed.
+If the home is not safe to occupy, you are also entitled to ALE.
 ALE covers any additional amounts you pay above any beyond your normal spending habits.
 If you stay at a hotel, those additional expense are reimbursed.
 If you must eat-out, the extra amount spent above your normal food expenses will be reimbursed.

-- Request copies of the adjuster’s estimates before the issue a check.
+- Request copies of the adjuster’s estimates before they issue a check.
 When you receive the adjuster’s estimate, review it with your contractor (see #1).

 - If pipes freeze in your home, the cost to replace the frozen pipes is generally covered by your policy — so make sure your plumber gives you invoices for any work performed.
 If the pipes are not covered, the insurance company owes for “access” to the pipes.
 In that case, you will need an itemized invoice from your plumber.
 The itemized invoice will distinguish between the amount paid for materials and changing the pipes versus any labor to “access” the pipes such can breaking through drywall, removing plumbing fixtures, or operating in tight spaces.

 - Take photographs of all damaged property and do not discard property before the damage is properly documented by the adjuster.
 When taking photographs, make sure you take perspective and close-up photos.